 - Sunscreen

-Our EBC trekking package is also perfect for beginner trekkers as well.
-We have designed it in such a way that a novice trekker can easily complete the trekking.
+Our EBC trekking package is also perfect for beginner trekkers.
+We have designed it in such a way that a novice trekker can easily complete the trek.

-All our trained and certified guides assist you during trekking.
+All our trained and certified guides assist you during the trek.
 They make your dream come true.

 We assure you that you will reach the base of the world’s highest mountain and return safely.
 We are always in contact with you during the trekking period.
 So, you can get instant help if you need it.